Downe House School Review: Fees, Rankings And More

 Following the assessments for 11+, 12+, and 13+ candidates, each girl’s performance is carefully considered, and offers of places are made.
 Successful candidates will be offered places based on strong scores in the ISEB Common Pre-Test or alternative test, good performance during the assessment day, and a recommendation from their current Headteacher.
 Offers will be made by the end of December.
 The school asks 13+ candidates to sit the 13+ Common Entrance examination in June of year 8 for setting purposes only.

-Potential Academic Scholars are identified by their scores in the computerized test, which begins a separate scholarship procedure.
+Potential Academic Scholars are identified by their scores in the computerised test, which begins a separate scholarship procedure.
 Academic Scholarship papers are sat in the Lent Term prior to entry.

 Downe House School Ranking

-In 2023, 64% of Downe House students scored A*/A while 84% of students achieved A*-B, a testament to the quality of education provided at the school.
+In 2024, 59% of Downe House students scored A*-A , a testament to the quality of education provided at the school.
 More than 90% of students managed to enrol for their preferred choice of university in the UK and globally.

-Meanwhile, At GCSEs, 81% of students achieved grades 9-7, further affirming Downe House’s strong academic reputation in GCSE performance.
+Meanwhile, in the same year at GCSEs, 75% of students achieved grades 9-7, further affirming Downe House’s strong academic reputation in GCSE performance.

 Downe House School Fees